CDSLab/Insight2015/CandidatesApp2.0/README.md

 * Now click "API URL", and "Copy" the REST API URL to your clipboard.
 * Now, adjust permissions in Cloudant so that our view can be called with a REST API.
 To do this, go to the top-level page for your "features" database, and click on
 "Permissions", and select the checkbox next to "Reader" for "Everybody Else".
+* Check the value of limit in API.
+Change it to "limit=200" in URL.
 * Now, go back to your Node Red flow.
 Open up the node labeled "http request", and paste in the URL that you just copied to your clipboard.

 ![alt text](https://raw.githubusercontent.com/CDSLab/Insight2015/master/CandidatesApp2.0/images/httpurl.jpg)